-Professor Chris Ivory's main areas of academic interest are project management, work and employment, healthcare technology, innovation and business school strategy.
+Professor Chris Ivory's main areas of academic interest are: project management; innovation in construction, technology innovation; digital technology work and management and business school strategy.

 Before joining Anglia Ruskin University, Chris Ivory was a senior lecturer at The University of Newcastle-Upon-Tyne Business School.
 He holds a PhD and MSc from PREST (Policy Research into Engineering Science and Technology), part of Manchester University.
 Chris has also been a Research Associate in the Centre for Urban and Regional Development Studies, Newcastle University and before that at CROMTEC, at the University of Manchester Institute of Science and Technology (UMIST).

 Chris has written for journals including the British Journal of Management, Business History, Long Range Planning, Project Management Journal, Critical Perspectives on International Business, Construction Management and Economics, International Journal of Project Management, R&D Management, TASM, Ephemera and Planning Theory.
 He has also written on business school strategy through a series of commissioned Advanced Institute of Management (AIM) reports.

 Innovation and technology management, project and change management, technology strategy, innovation studies, management in the media.
 Chris also has extensive experience of teaching and leading modules for MBAs, Executive MBAs, postgraduate and undergraduate programmes.

 Chris is presently an external examiner for the Global MBA at Manchester University.
 Previously he has been the external examiner for Leeds University UG programmes and Masters programmes at Manchester University.